Chicken Coq au Vin, a classic French recipe made a little easier and naturally low carb!

 - 6 ounces frozen pearl onions

-- 2 tsp fresh or 1/2 tsp dried parsley
+- 2 teaspoon fresh or ½ teaspoon dried parsley

 - 2 cloves garlic minced